WojciechMigda/TCO-XMLProcessing/README.md

 options are provided in the source code.
 Basically, they control behaviour with respect to the top node which is produced by boost's
 XML parser.
 As such, root node has no name.
 In the code it is given an arbitrary name, which can be changed with `root-name`.
 This matters if non-default `no-skip-root` option is chosen.
 If `skip-root` is selected then name of the root node does not matter.
-But id the user selects `no-skip-root` then the root node will output into one of the resulting files.
+But if the user selects `no-skip-root` then the root node will output into one of the resulting files.
 One thing to note: if you select custom name for the root node make